We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance Integrity Promise.

 How to take care of your family and community

-After any severe storm, there could be damage, including downed trees on your property, power outages, broken glass, and more.
+After any severe storm, damage could occur, including downed trees on your property, power outages, broken glass, and more.

 If your property has storm damage

-Damage caused by tornadoes, such as wind, hail, lightning, falling objects, or debris, can be covered under standard homeowners policies and under the optional comprehensive car insurance of an auto insurance policy.
-Check out our Storm Damage Claim FAQs.
+Damage caused by tornadoes, such as wind, hail, lightning, falling objects, or debris, can be covered under standard homeowners policies and an auto insurance policy's optional comprehensive car insurance.
+Check out our Storm Damage Claim post.

-- If your home is uninhabitable because of tornado damage, your homeowners or renters insurance can cover additional living expenses (ALE) such as hotel bills or meals out.
+• If your home is uninhabitable because of tornado damage, your renters or homeowners insurance can cover additional living expenses (ALE) such as hotel bills or meals.
 Save all related receipts and ensure your insurance agent and adjuster know where and how to contact you.

 How to report a power outage